Synechococcus: Phylogeny

 Phylogenetic description of Synechococcus is difficult.
 Isolates are morphologically very similar, yet exhibit a G+C content ranging from 39 to 71%, illustrating the large genetic diversity of this provisional taxon.
 Initially, attempts were made to divide the group into three subclusters, each with a specific range of genomic G+C content.
 The observation that open-ocean isolates alone nearly span the complete G+C spectrum, however, indicates that Synechococcus is composed of at least several species.
 Bergey's Manual (Herdman et al. 2001) now divides Synechococcus into five clusters (equivalent to genera) based on morphology, physiology, and genetic traits.

-Cluster 1 includes relatively large (1–1.5 µm) nonmotile obligate photoautotrophs that exhibit low salt tolerance.
+Cluster 1 includes relatively large (1–1.5 μm) nonmotile obligate photoautotrophs that exhibit low salt tolerance.
 Reference strains for this cluster are PCC6301 (formerly Anacycstis nidulans) and PCC6312, which were isolated from fresh water in Texas and California, respectively.
 Cluster 2 also is characterized by low salt tolerance.
 Cells are obligate photoautrotrophs, lack phycoerythrin, and are thermophilic.
 The reference strain PCC6715 was isolated from a hot spring in Yellowstone National Park.
 Cluster 3 includes phycoerythrin-lacking marine Synechococcus species that are euryhaline, i.e. capable of growth in both marine and freshwater environments.
 Several strains, including the reference strain PCC7003, are facultative heterotrophs and require vitamin B12 for growth.
 Cluster 4 contains a single isolate, PCC7335.
 This strain is obligate marine.
-This strain contains phycoerthrin and was first isolated from the intertidal zone in Puerto Peñasco, Mexico.
+This strain contains phycoerythrin and was first isolated from the intertidal zone in Puerto Peñasco, Mexico.
 The last cluster contains what had previously been referred to as ‘marine A and B clusters’ of Synechococcus.
 These cells are truly marine and have been isolated from both the coastal and the open ocean.
-All strains are obligate photoautrophs and are around 0.6–1.7 µm in diameter.
+All strains are obligate photoautrophs and are around 0.6–1.7 μm in diameter.
 This cluster is, however, further divided into a population that either contains (cluster 5.1) or does not contain (cluster 5.2) phycoerythrin.
 The reference strains are WH8103 for the phycoerythrin-containing strains and WH5701 for those strains that lack this pigment.